-In 2019, The AI market was valued at 18.3 billion USD.
-According to Statista Digital Economy Compass, it is also predicted to grow even more in the following years.
-One of the most rapidly developing AI technologies, besides being among the most controversial ones, is facial recognition.
-In some places today, people can use their face to authorize purchases of food or get into their apartment, while in others the use of facial recognition technology is forbidden all together.
-How can technology be beneficial and also harmful?
-Face recognition, its application, accuracy and safety of usage are the topics we'll cover in this article.
+By 2032, the global AI market is predicted to reach about USD 2,575.16 billion.
+One of the most rapidly developing AI technologies, besides being among the most controversial ones, is face recognition using machine learning.
+In some places today, people can use their face to authorize purchases of food or get into their apartment, while in others the use of facial recognition technology is forbidden altogether.
+How can facial recognition technology be beneficial and also harmful?
+We’ll try to answer this question in detail throughout this article.

-Which algorithms are used in face recognition?
-Facial recognition is a complex task that requires numerous steps and complex engineering to complete.
+Machine learning algorithms for face recognition are trained on annotated data to perform a set of complex tasks that require numerous steps and advanced engineering to complete.
 To distill the process, here is the basic idea of how the facial recognition algorithm usually works.

 - Your face is detected and a picture of it is captured from a photo or video.

 - The software reads your facial features.
-Key factors that play a role in the detection process can differ from each other based on what mapping technique the database and algorithm use.
+Key factors that play a role in the detection process can differ from each other based on what mapping technique the database and ML algorithm for facial recognition use.
 Commonly, those are either vectors or points of interests, which map a face based on pointers (one-dimensional arrays) or based on a person’s unique facial features respectively.
 2D and 3D masks are utilized for this process.
-It’s common to think that key points are used for best facial recognition software but in reality they are not descriptive or exhaustive enough to be a good face identifier for this task.
+It’s common to think that keypoints are used for best facial recognition software, but in reality they are not descriptive or exhaustive enough to be a good face identifier for this task.

-- The algorithm verifies your face by encoding it into a facial signature (a formula, strain of numbers, etc.) and comparing it with databases of known faces, looking whether there is a match.
+- The algorithm verifies your face by encoding it into a facial signature (a formula, strain of numbers, etc.) and comparing it with a database of recognizable faces, looking whether there is a match.
 To improve the accuracy of a match, sequences of images rather than a single image are sent.